bglasford1/AgcBlockIIComputer/AGCSimulator/README.md

 # AGC Simulator:

 This directory contains the AGC Simulator code.
 This code is written in Java that was developed using the IntelliJ Idea IDE.
+The simulator is a hardware based simulator in that it simulates the hardware required to be built.
+This includes such things as the
+Control Pulse Matrix that generates the control pulses used to control other hardware components.

 The simulator runs the code contained in a file named AGC_H.hex.
 This file represents a 16-bit EPROM format that is produced by the YUL assembler.
 It also requires the nine CPMx_y.hex file set that contains the Control Pulse Matrix